libris/librisxl/rest/API.md

 ```
 $ curl -XPUT -H "Content-Type: application/ld+json" \
-    -H "Authorization: Bearer xxxx" -d@my_updated_post.jsonld \
+    -H "Authorization: Bearer xxxx" -d@my_updated_record.jsonld \
     https://libris-qa.kb.se/fnrbrgl
 ...
 ```

-### Deleting a post - Requires authentication
+### Deleting a record - Requires authentication

-You delete a post by sending a `DELETE` request to the post URI (e.g.
+You delete a record by sending a `DELETE` request to the record URI (e.g.
 `https://libris-qa.kb.se/fnrbrgl`) with the `Authorization` and `XL-Active-Sigel` headers set.

-You can only delete posts that are not linked to by other posts.
-That is, if you want to delete a bibliographic post, you can only do so if there are no holding posts related to it.
-If there are holding posts related to it, the API will respond with a `403 Forbidden`.
+You can only delete records that are not linked to by other records.
+That is, if you want to delete a bibliographic record, you can only do so if there are no holding records related to it.
+If there are holding records related to it, the API will respond with a `403 Forbidden`.

 A successful deletion will get a `204 No Content` response.
-Any subsequent requests to the post's URI will get a `410 Gone` response.
+Any subsequent requests to the record's URI will get a `410 Gone` response.

 #### Example